maszjan/maszjan/README.md

-I'm a fullstack developer with approximately 1,5+ year of commercial experience.
+I'm a fullstack developer with 2 years of commercial experience.
 I specialize in Laravel and React development.

 ## Tech Stack
 <!-- Frontend -->